Mitarai Digital Folio

 Act 5 32

-Pandarus’s dramatic peak falls in Act 1 with 182 lines — the act where the role carries the most weight on stage.
+Pandarus’s dramatic peak falls in Act 1 with 182 lines.

 Voice signature